barryclark/jekyll-now/_cultures/2022-04-09-three-ways-of-devops.md

 * Less changes than before in Production.
 This will reduce the risks of failures
 * One problem still remains -> `Washing black and white cloths together still is a bad idea`.
 This problem is symbolic for clashing of resource requirements.

 Things are working better now, but still not perfect.
-Time for another iteraton ...
+Time for another iteration ...

 <p align="center">
 <img width=600  src="/images/iteration3.png">